Backbase/boat-bay/README.md

 - product:
 - key: key for this product
 - name: name for this product

 Define the portals used in the sources where indicated in the example.
+There is also examples of configuring your dashboard, this is where portals are accessible from, and configuration of spec types.

 ### Building
+For Branches with an api:

 Run clean install in boat-bay-api project first, a bundled version of the spec needs to be generated.
-Run clean install in boat-bay-server, the models ad interfaces must be generated from the bundled spec.
+Run clean install in boat-bay-server, the models and interfaces must be generated from the bundled spec.
 Run clean install in boat-bay-client and angular to generate their code.

+For Main:

+Run Clean Compile in project root.

 ### Running Locally

 To run the application it is fairly simple.
 First add the following parameters to your run configuration :

-- name: backbase.bootstrap.file value: location of the bootstrap.yaml file described above
+- name: boat.bay.bootstrap.file value: location of the bootstrap.yaml file described above
-- name: boat.scheduler.source.scanner.enabled value: true
+- name: boat.bay.bootstrap.enabled value: true

 To run the frontend go to the package.json file and run this line: ` "start": "npm run webpack:dev"`